About the Site, and Frequently Asked Questions (FAQ)

 The marks available for each question may differ - it shouldn't be assumed that the questions are evenly weighted.

 Yes, once you have completed a course, you will be able to retake it.
-However, this will only make a discernable difference if you didn't previously achieve a passing mark - if you passed, and the certificate is still valid, then retaking the course won't change the date the training was awarded.
+However, this will only make a discernible difference if you didn't previously achieve a passing mark - if you passed, and the certificate is still valid, then retaking the course won't change the date the training was awarded.

 Once you are logged into the Training Portal, you will be able to find the videos under the "Resources" menu and, before you can view them, you will need to enter the enrolment key (a resource-specific, secondary password) that you will have been given by whoever asked you to watch them.
 We are not permitted to distribute the enrolment key and you should contact your course leader if you need to ask for a reminder.